harshjoshi1312/React-Projects/README.md

 # React-Projects
-This repo contains the react project which i learned
+This repo contains the react project which i learned.